ItsMeBrille/MMM-WebTracker/README.md

 # MMM-WebTracker

 MMM-WebTracker is a MagicMirror² module that fetches a specific element from a website.
-It then displays the inner plain text of the element.
-This module is also a useful foundation for other module projects that requires web scraping.
+It then displays the inner plain text of that element.
+This module is also a useful foundation for other module projects that require web scraping.

 ![Screenshot](screenshot.png)